lukyjanek/universal-derivations/ru/DeriNetRU/1.1/README.md

 # Acknowledgments

-We wish to thank all of the developers and annotators of the DeriNet.RU, including Lukáš Kyjánek, Olga Lyashevskaya, Anna Nedoluzhko, Daniil Vodolazsky, Magda Ševčíková, and Zdeněk Žabokrtský.
+We wish to thank all of the developers and annotators of the DeriNet.RU, including Lukáš Kyjánek, Olga Lyashevskaya, Anna Nedoluzhko, Daniil Vodolazsky, and Zdeněk Žabokrtský.

 ## References